Hearts Get 'Younger,' Even At Middle Age, With Exercise

 "Many studies that are done that look at [cardiovascular] health look at improvements in risk factors like high blood pressure, cholesterol and diabetes," Goldberg says.
 "But this study specifically looked at heart function — and how heart function can improve with exercise."

 Goldberg says the findings are a great start.
-But the study was small, and needs to be repeated with far larger groups of people to determine exactly which aspects of an exercise routine make the biggest difference.
+But the study was small and needs to be repeated with far larger groups of people to determine exactly which aspects of an exercise routine make the biggest difference.